Fairness and Bias in Multimodal AI: A Survey: Abstract

 \section{Abstract}

 The importance of addressing fairness and bias in \acrfull{ai} systems cannot be over-emphasized.
-Mainstream media has been awashed with news of incidents around stereotypes and bias in many of these systems in recent years.
-In this survey, we fill a gap with regards to the minimal study of fairness and bias in Large Multimodal Models (\acrshort{lmm}s) compared to Large Language Models (\acrshort{llm}s), providing \textbf{50 examples} of datasets and models along with the challenges affecting them; we identify a new category of quantifying bias (\textit{preuse}), in addition to the two well-known ones in the literature: intrinsic and extrinsic; we critically discuss the various ways researchers are addressing these challenges.
-Our method involved two slightly different search queries on \textit{Google Scholar}, which revealed that 33,400 and 538,000 links are the results for the terms "\textit{Fairness and bias in Large Multimodal Models}" and "\textit{Fairness and bias in Large Language Models}", respectively.
-We believe this work contributes to filling this gap and providing insight to researchers and other stakeholders on ways to address the challenge of fairness and bias in multimodal \acrshort{ai}.
+Mainstream media has been awashed with news of incidents around stereotypes and other types of bias in many of these systems in recent years.
+In this survey, we fill a gap with regards to the relatively minimal study of fairness and bias in Large Multimodal Models (\acrshort{lmm}s) compared to Large Language Models (\acrshort{llm}s), providing \textbf{50 examples} of datasets and models related to both types of \acrshort{ai} along with the challenges of bias affecting them.
+We discuss the less-mentioned category of mitigating bias, preprocessing (with particular attention on the first part of it, which we call \textit{preuse}).
+The method is less-mentioned compared to the two well-known ones in the literature: intrinsic and extrinsic mitigation methods.
+We critically discuss the various ways researchers are addressing these challenges.
+Our method involved two slightly different search queries on two reputable search engines, \textit{Google Scholar} and \textit{\acrfull{wos}}, which revealed that for the queries `\textit{Fairness and bias in Large Multimodal Models}' and `\textit{Fairness and bias in Large Language Models}', 33,400 and 538,000 links are the initial results, respectively, for Scholar while 4 and 50 links are the initial results, respectively, for \acrshort{wos}.
+For reproducibility and verification, we provide links to the search results and the citations to all the final reviewed papers.
+We believe this work contributes to filling this gap and providing insight to researchers and other stakeholders on ways to address the challenges of fairness and bias in multimodal and language \acrshort{ai}.